 Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
-Services must be immediately needed and medically necessary.
-Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.

-\$0 copay for each Medicarecovered urgently needed service at a PCP office.
+If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network. \$0 copay for each Medicarecovered urgently needed service at a PCP office.

-\$45 copay for each Medicarecovered urgently needed service at a specialist physician office.
+\$35 copay for each Medicarecovered urgently needed service at a specialist physician office.

-\$55 copay for each Medicarecovered urgently needed service at an urgent care center.
+\$55 copay for each Medicarecovered urgently needed